-Specifies which hosts are allowed to notify this server, a slave, of zone changes in addition to the zone masters. allow-notify may also be specified in the zone statement, in which case it overrides the options allow-notify statement.
-It is only meaningful for a slave zone.
-If not specified, the default is to process notify messages only from a zone's master.
+This ACL specifies which hosts are allowed to notify this secondary server of zone changes in addition to the zone primaries. allow-notify may also be specified in the zone statement, in which case it overrides the options allow-notify statement.
+It is only meaningful for a secondary zone.
+If not specified, the default is to process notify messages only from a zone's primary.